BlancheBerneron/GreenPeace.github.io/index.md

- ADD A IMAGE WITH PLOT OF DIFFERENTS FEATURES
-The “type” person that is most quoted about the climate change is:

-ADD IMAGE PEARSON WITH PIE CHARTS OF OCCUPATION, SEX, NATIONALITY,  RACE AND RELEGION

-Most people quoted seem to be political.
-Indeed the following graph will show you what the occupation of most quoted people is.
-But let’s go further

-(tals about politics?
-Embedding? )

-Ok, so in conclusion if you are  politic with this and this age nationality and , be sure that you will be hearded.
+Ok, so in conclusion if you are a politic with this and this age nationality and , be sure that you will be hearded.

 <center> <h1>What are the medias that publish the most Climate Change related topic?</h1> </center>